Entering the European market for coconut sugar

 European coconut sugar buyers like it when exporters provide them with well-structured and organised product and company documentation.
 Consider doing this, since it will give you an advantage when trying to establish yourself in the European market.
 This will help to develop long-lasting trading relationships with European buyers.
 In addition, you will appear organised and well prepared to European buyers.

-- quality analysis
+- Certificate of analysis (COA)